ExpediaGroup/flyte/docs/readme/AuthenticationAuthorization.md

 ## Interaction between Flyte API, OIDC Provider and User/Flyte Packs
-The following information is applicable when the Flyte API is configured with Authentication/Authorization enabled.
+The following information is applicable when Flyte is configured with Authentication/Authorization enabled.

 - *User* refers to a human client.
 For example, a User may send a POST flow request to the Flyte API.
 - *Pack* refers to the encompassment of a Flyte Pack and Flyte client.